YourlocalJay/AIQLeads/UPDATE.md

 ## Implementation Status

-Core infrastructure development is advancing according to schedule, with significant progress in several key areas:
+Core infrastructure continues to advance with significant progress in key areas:

 ### Completed Components